-Jason Norris had fans in hysterics on Saturday morning of the Australian PGA Championship at Royal Pines.
+Jason Norris had fans in hysterics on Saturday morning at the Australian PGA Championship at Royal Pines.

 The 46-year-old South Australian arrived at the party-hole 16th at eight-over-par and said he felt “headless” before plunging into an inflatable pool.